-This type of LSE oscillators features a constant gain, which makes them compatible only with a few crystal groups mentioned above.
-For example, LSE oscillators embedded in STM32F2 and STM32L1 microcontrollers target designs with severe power consumption constraints.
+This type of LSE oscillator features a constant gain, which makes them compatible only with a few crystal groups mentioned above.
+For example, LSE oscillators embedded in STM32F2 and STM32L1 MCUs target designs with severe power consumption constraints.
 The selected crystal should consequently have a low load capacitance and a moderate ESR.
-LSE oscillators embedded into STM32F1 microcontrollers target crystal resonators with moderate ESR and moderate load capacitance.
+LSE oscillators embedded in STM32F1 MCUs target crystal resonators with moderate ESR and moderate load capacitance.